rickstaa/tmux-notify/README.md

 ### Enable verbose notification

-By default, the notification text is set to `Tmux pane task completed!`.
+The notification text is defaulted to `Tmux pane task completed!`.
 We have also included a verbose output option.
-When enabled, information about the pane, window, and session the task has completed is given.
+Information about the pane, window, and session the task has completed is given when enabled.

-Put `set -g @tnotify-verbose 'on'` in the `.tmux.conf` config file to enable this.
+To enable this, put `set -g @tnotify-verbose 'on'` in the `.tmux.conf` config file.

 #### Change the verbose notification message

 To change the verbose notification text, put `set -g @tnotify-verbose-msg 'put your notification text here'` in the `.tmux.conf` config file.
-You can use all the tmux variables in your notification text.
-Some useful tmux aliases are:
+You can use all the Tmux variables in your notification text.
+Some useful Tmux aliases are:

 - `#D`: Pane id
 - `#P`: Pane index